DataAnalyticsEngineering/AdaptiveThermoMechROM/readme.md

 - Contributions by Felix Fritzen are partially funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under
   Germany’s Excellence Strategy - EXC 2075 – 390740016.
 Felix Fritzen is funded by Deutsche Forschungsgemeinschaft (DFG, German
-  Research Foundation) within the Heisenberg program DFG-FR2702/8 - 406068690.
+  Research Foundation) within the Heisenberg program DFG-FR2702/8 - 406068690 and DFG-FR2702/10 - 517847245.

 - The authors acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).